 • Melt the semi-sweet chocolate in the microwave.
 Divide the peanut butter cheesecake batter in half, and add the melted chocolate to one half, stirring until smooth and homogenous.
 Separate out 4.5 oz of chocolate batter (about 1 cup) and place it in a piping bag.

-• To make the striped interior effect, take a large ice cream scoop or 1/2 cup measuring cup and place two scoops of peanut butter cheesecake in the center of the prepared pan.
+• Take a large ice cream scoop or 1/2 cup measuring cup and place two scoops of peanut butter cheesecake in the center of the prepared pan.
 Place two scoops of chocolate cheesecake right on top of it—this will push down on the peanut butter cheesecake and cause it to spread out.
-Continue this layering, making concentric circles with the two batters, until you’ve used all the chocolate cheesecake and have only a little peanut butter cheesecake remaining.
-Spread the remaining peanut butter cheesecake on top and smooth it into an even layer.

 • Place the springform pan inside a larger cake pan or roasting dish.
 Carefully pour the boiling water in the larger pan, coming halfway up the sides of the cheesecake pan.